Setting Our Sights High Enough

 Which is more important to you: more money, or more time off?

 Ideally, we want to earn more money in less time.
 But who wants to pay someone more for less?
-Name any employer or customer who wants to pay more money for fewer hours worked, and there will be a stampede to their door.
+Name any employer or customer who wants to pay more money for fewer hours worked, and there will be a stampede at their door.

 So how can we sensibly pursue both objectives?

-It should be immediately apparent that we are unlikely to succeed by negotiating on the basis of our previous hourly rate.
+It should be immediately apparent that we are unlikely to succeed by negotiating based on our previous hourly rate.
 Even if we can provide convincing evidence that others are charging more, or that we are doing an outstanding job, most customers will take a lot of convincing.
 We may of course threaten to leave, in which case we had better have Plan B worked out.
 And even then, Plan B is often negotiated by reference to Plan A. Catch 22 you see.

 If we are to successfully achieve more income in less time, we usually have to shift the entire basis of reward.

 It is rare for us to point to our outstanding performance or commitment.
-In fact, the harder we do so, the more the other party may search for counter arguments.
+In fact, the harder we do so, the more the other party may search for counterarguments.
 Or look for ways they can get the same service elsewhere.

 Let’s go back to first principles.
-The only reason why anyone buys from us – as employer or customer – is that they derive more value from the transaction than the costs they incur.
+The only reason why anyone buys from us – as an employer or customer – is that they derive more value from the transaction than the costs they incur.

 So the solution to our conundrum lies not with the costs but with the value.
 And the time to establish the value is before (not during) the negotiation.